ahmed-adel2022/udaciry-project/README.md

 Udacity third Project

 ### Description
-This project is required to pass the third project in the Udacity nanodegree
+This project is required to pass the third project in the Udacity nanodegree program

 ### Files used
 bikeshare.py, New-York.csv, Washington.csv and Chicago.csv

 ### Credits
 The project is based on codes provided by Udacity and modified by me.